MDAnalysis/MDAnalysis.github.io/_posts/2022-08-22-mdakits-intro.md

 ### MDAKit project template

-The first one is the [**cookiecutter-mdakit**](https://github.com/MDAnalysis/cookiecutter-mdakit), a [cookiecutter](https://github.com/audreyr/cookiecutter) template that generates a **skeleton project** that implements our recommended best practices.
+Our first tool is the [**cookiecutter-mdakit**](https://github.com/MDAnalysis/cookiecutter-mdakit), a [cookiecutter](https://github.com/audreyr/cookiecutter) template that generates a **skeleton project** that implements our recommended best practices.
 With [`cookiecutter` installed](https://cookiecutter.readthedocs.io/en/latest/installation.html#install-cookiecutter), execute the following command inside the folder you want to create the skeletal repository